-Inverse psoriasis is found in the armpits, groin, under the breasts and in other skin folds on the body.
+Inverse psoriasis is found in the armpits, groin (including the genitals), under the breasts, and in other skin folds on the body.
 Rubbing and sweating can further irritate inverse psoriasis because of its location in skin folds and tender areas.
 It usually lacks the scale associated with plaque psoriasis due to the moist environment.
 Inverse psoriasis is more common in overweight people and those with deep skin folds.

 Common triggers for inverse psoriasis include: